Add To Favorites

 What happens when you try to catch a firefly?
 Crayola® Twistables make lightening bugs (or any character) glow.
 Follow one from page to page in an original book.

-Bind a book.
-Fold several sheets of paper in half and staple at the fold.
-For scenes set at night or in places like caves, glue black paper to pages with a Crayola Glue Stick.
+The students' stories will be bound into book form.
+This may be done by folding several sheets of paper in half and stapling at the fold.
+For scenes set at night, or in places like caves, students may glue black construction paper to their pages using Crayola® Glue Stick.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho